 Laurie has worked in the anti-human trafficking field since 2014 in government and non-profit roles.
-Prior to joining FAIR GIrls, Laurie served as the Director of Anti-Human Trafficking Policy for the Maryland Governor’s Office of Crime Control and Prevention.
-Laurie has also worked with survivors of sex and labor trafficking as an attorney and pro bono attorney coordinator.
+Prior to joining FAIR Girls, Laurie served as the Director of Anti-Human Trafficking Policy for the Maryland Governor’s Office of Crime Control and Prevention.
+Laurie previously worked with survivors of sex and labor trafficking as an attorney and pro bono attorney coordinator.
 Laurie has a B.A. from the State University of New York at Buffalo in Health and Human Services and Sociology, and a J.D. from the University of Baltimore School of Law.
-Laurie is pursuing her doctorate in Clinical Psychology from California Southern University in hopes to combine her experience in legal services, public policy, program development, and direct victim services to better serve the anti-human trafficking movement at the individual and nationwide level.
+Laurie is currently pursuing her doctorate in Clinical Psychology from The Chicago School of Professional Psychology in DC in hopes to combine her experience in legal services, public policy, program development, and direct victim services to better serve the anti-human trafficking movement at the individual and national levels.

 Annette (Nellie) joined FAIR Girls in December 2020 as the Housing Manager.
 Nellie is currently a doctoral student studying Developmental Psychology and holds an MA in Human Services Counseling.
 She has over a decade of experience in social services, crisis intervention, and housing assistance.
 Nellie was born and raised in Chicago and began her social services career working in group homes in the Chicagoland area for at-risk youth.
 After moving to the DMV area, Nellie worked for Catholic Charities at their New York Avenue Shelter where she specialized in homeless management and prevention.
 When Nellie is not working, she enjoys long bike rides, repeatedly watching Hamilton the musical, and finding creative ways to craft!”